-- (1) A person on whom a payment claim is served (the respondent) may reply to the claim by providing a payment schedule to the claimant. - (2) A payment schedule- - (a) must identify the payment claim to which it relates, and - (b) must indicate the amount of the payment (if any) that the respondent proposes to make (the scheduled amount). - (3) If the scheduled amount is less than the claimed amount, the schedule must indicate why the scheduled amount is less and (if it is less because the respondent is withholding payment for any reason) the respondent's reasons for withholding payment. - (4) If- - (a) a claimant serves a payment claim on a respondent, and - (b) the respondent does not provide a payment schedule to the claimant- - (i) within the time required by the relevant construction contract, or whichever time expires earlier, the respondent becomes liable to pay the claimed amount to the claimant on the due date for the progress payment to which the payment claim relates.
+- (1) A person on whom a payment claim is served (the respondent) may reply to the claim by providing a payment schedule to the claimant. - (2) A payment schedule: - (a) must identify the payment claim to which it relates, and - (b) must indicate the amount of the payment (if any) that the respondent proposes to make (the scheduled amount). - (3) If the scheduled amount is less than the claimed amount, the schedule must indicate why the scheduled amount is less and (if it is less because the respondent is withholding payment for any reason) the respondent's reasons for withholding payment. - (4) If: - (a) a claimant serves a payment claim on a respondent, and - (b) the respondent does not provide a payment schedule to the claimant: - (i) within the time required by the relevant construction contract, or - (ii) within 10 business days after the payment claim is served, whichever time expires earlier, the respondent becomes liable to pay the claimed amount to the claimant on the due date for the progress payment to which the payment claim relates.